osankur/CircAG/README.md

     java -jar target/scala-3.3.1/CircAG.jar dfa-aag --lts "examples/toy/lts1.ta,examples/toy/lts2.ta,examples/toy/lts3.ta" --err "err" --verbose false java -jar target/scala-3.3.1/CircAG.jar dfa-aag --lts "examples/seq-toy/lts0.ta,examples/seq-toy/lts1.ta,examples/seq-toy/lts2.ta,examples/seq-toy/lts3.ta" --err "err" java -jar target/scala-3.3.1/CircAG.jar dfa-aag --lts "examples/ums/machine.ta,examples/ums/scheduler.ta,examples/ums/user.ta" --err "err"

+## LTL-based Assume-Guarantee Reasoning with Learning
+We assume proof skeletons in which there is one big circular cluster, and possibly noncircular which point to each other (no cycle) and to the circular cluster.
+Any process whose proof depends on the circular cluster is also considered to be circular.

 ## Utilities
 The synchronized product of the processes can be output to stdout as a single TChecker file using